HoboJoe2/rps101/README.md

 This is a command line game of RPS101.

+Thanks to:
-Thanks to: http://www.umop.com/rps101.htm for creating the game ((c) David C. Lovelace 2009) and https://github.com/Paulpanther/rps101parser (the json generated from that project in this project)
+http://www.umop.com/rps101.htm for creating the game ((c) David C. Lovelace 2009) https://github.com/Paulpanther/rps101parser (the json generated from that project is used in this project ((c) 2020 Paul Methfessel)

 Fun fact: Dragon wins against heart, but there is no verb for how it wins.
 Really, check http://www.umop.com/rps101/83.htm